postgrespro/pg_probackup/Documentation.md

 For each backup, the following information is provided:
 - Instance — the instance name.
-- Version — PostgreSQL version.
+- Version — PostgreSQL major version.
 - ID — the backup identifier.
 - Recovery time — the earliest moment for which you can restore the state of the database cluster.
 - Mode — the method used to take this backup.
 Possible values: FULL, PAGE, DELTA, PTRACK.
 - WAL — the way of WAL log handling.
 Possible values: STREAM for autonomous backups and ARCHIVE for archive backups.
-- Current/Parent TLI — current and parent timelines of the database cluster.
+- Current/Parent TLI — timeline identifiers of current backup and its parent.
 - Time — the time it took to perform the backup.
 - Data — the size of the data files in this backup.
 This value does not include the size of WAL files.
 - Start LSN — WAL log sequence number corresponding to the start of the backup process.
 - Stop LSN — WAL log sequence number corresponding to the end of the backup process.
 - Status — backup status.
 Possible values:
     - OK — the backup is complete and valid.
-    - CORRUPT — some of the backup files are corrupted.
+    - RUNNING — the backup is in progress.
     - DONE — the backup is complete, but was not validated.
-    - ERROR — the backup was aborted because of an unexpected error.
-    - RUNNING — the backup is in progress.
     - MERGING — the backup is being merged.
-    - ORPHAN — the backup is invalid because one of its parent backups is corrupt.
     - DELETING — the backup files are being deleted.
+    - CORRUPT — some of the backup files are corrupted.
+    - ERROR — the backup was aborted because of an unexpected error.
+    - ORPHAN — the backup is invalid because one of its parent backups is corrupt or missing.

-You can restore the cluster from the backup only if the backup status is OK.
+You can restore the cluster from the backup only if the backup status is OK or DONE.

 To get more detailed information about the backup, run the show with the backup ID:

-    pg_probackup show -B backupdir --instance instance_name -i backup_id
+    pg_probackup show -B backup_dir --instance instance_name -i backup_id

 The sample output is as follows:
 ```
 #Configuration
 backup-mode = FULL
 stream = false
+compress-alg = zlib
+compress-level = 1
+from-replica = false

 #Compatibility
 block-size = 8192
 wal-block-size = 8192
-checksum-version = 0
+checksum-version = 1
+program-version = 2.1.3
+server-version = 10

 #Result backup info
 timelineid = 1
 start-lsn = 0/04000028